vikulin/kicad-action/README.md

 - [ ] Add support for more configuration options, e.g. BOM format
 - [ ] Add a way to specify KiCad version to use
 - [ ] Better detect if steps of this action fail
-- [ ] Find a better way to enforce the default output files extensions depending on the format requesed
+- [ ] Find a better way to enforce the default output files extensions depending on the format requested

 ## Contributing